 What Are the Most Popular Surveys in Greenwich?

-According to our data, over 67% of our Greenwich users required a homebuyers survey when purchasing a property.
+According to our data, over 67% of our Greenwich users required a homebuyers survey when purchasing a property in the London borough.
 By highlighting issues and defects, a property survey could potentially save you thousands in the long run and ensure you’re making a worthy investment.
 The results of the report may even be able to help when negotiating the asking price.

 The remaining percentage required a more detailed building survey.
 This assessment is much more thorough and is designed for older buildings or those with complicated or severely altered structures.
 In Greenwich, this survey type was most popular amongst our users purchasing terrace houses.
 This isn’t surprising as many terrace homes in this area fit the age requirements for a building survey.